shierc/oTree/faq.md

 (If you encounter a bug in oTree, please email chris@otree.org.)

 For best results, contact us so that we are aware of your plans and can give you guidance.

+Also, make sure to upgrade otree-core frequently, to get our latest bugfixes.
+In the launcher, click "Version select" and choose the most recent version.
+We recommend doing this on a weekly basis.